Emergency Declaration (film): Production

 On August 29, 2019, Showbox confirmed that Song Kang-ho and Lee Byung-hun have agreed to appear in director Han Jae-rim's next film Emergency Declaration.
-On 30 March 2020, it was reported that the film has been put on hold due to outbreak of COVID-19.
+On 30 March 2020, it was reported that the film has been put on hold due to the outbreak of COVID-19.
 In May 2020, the cast of the film was finalized as Song Kang-ho, Lee Byung-hun, Jeon Do-yeon, Kim Nam-gil, Yim Si-wan, Kim So-jin and Park Hae-joon.
 Filming began in the same month.

-The airplane set, was made by airlifting the entire waste plane from the United States.
-The motif of the early model of the Boeing 777, was used to create set.
-With the help of a gimbal with a diameter of 7 meters and a length of 12 meters, it was made to rotate at 360-degree rotation.
+The airplane set was made by airlifting an entire scrapped plane from the United States.
+The motif of the early model of the Boeing 777, was used to create a set.
+With the help of a gimbal with a diameter of 7 meters and a length of 12 meters, it was made to rotate 360-degrees.